Determine If You Can Request a Hearing

 - Hearing Boards staff will review your paperwork for completeness.
 It is your responsibility that information and documentation provided to the City of Miami is accurate.

-- If, at the scheduled appointment with Hearing Boards staff, your documents are complete, you will be provided with your hearing date, time, and location (assuming documents are correct).
+- If your documents are complete, you will be provided with your hearing date, time, and location.